SSederberg/FOAAS-Java/README.md

 # JFOAAS
 A Java API for Fuck Off As A Service (FOAAS) - http://foaas.com/ - [Link to Github Repo](https://github.com/tomdionysus/foaas)

 **Please note that this API tends to lag behind on updates.
-Feel free to subhmit a pull request to fix my lazyness*
+Feel free to submit a pull request to fix my lazyness*

 ## Example